scarf-sh/docs/docs/organizations.md

 ## Creating an organization

-To create an organization, in the header menu click on the `Organization` button
+To create an organization, in the header menu click on the `Organizations` button

 ![Organization button](assets/pics/orgs/organization-button.png)